Mellanox Technologies (MLNX) Q4 2016 Results - Earnings Call Transcript

 With the launch of our 200 gigabit solutions in 2017, we expect the technology gap with competitive offerings to widen further.
 200 gigabit InfiniBand HDR solutions will ship in 2017, supporting initial Exascale deployments.
 Adoption of our EDR solutions was strong in the fourth quarter.
 We believe that sequential growth in our fourth quarter InfiniBand revenues is the result of customers recognizing the performance advantages of InfiniBand.

 Our EDR growth in 2016 demonstrate the continued increase in worldwide demand for faster data throughput and higher performance.
-Full-year 2016 InfiniBand results reiterate our market leadership in high-performance interconnects for multiple markets with roughly 85% total market share.
+Full-year 2016 InfiniBand results reiterate our market leadership in high-performance interconnect for multiple markets with roughly 85% total market share.

 We see application performance advantages of InfiniBand as a key differentiator for customers versus competitive offerings.
-And customers' and OEMs' testimonials suggest Omni-Path has issue scaling beyond a few tens of server nodes.
-Scalability issues limits Omni-Path adoption in high-performance computing, artificial intelligence, machine learning, storage deployment and more.
+And customers' and OEMs' testimonials suggest Omni-Path has issues scaling beyond a few tens of server nodes.
+Scalability issues limit Omni-Path adoption in high-performance computing, artificial intelligence, machine learning, storage deployment and more.

 At this year's 2016 Supercomputing Conference, the most recent TOP500 list rankings were released, with Mellanox's InfiniBand continuing to be the most used interconnect within high-performance computing, connecting 65% of HPC-based systems on the list, and 39% of overall TOP500 systems.
-Mellanox's InfiniBand also connected the world's number one supercomputer generating 93 Petaflops, linking 41,000 nodes and more than 10 million cores.
-InfiniBand solutions were chosen in nearly four times more end-user project in 2016 versus Omni-Path, and five times more end-user projects versus other proprietary offerings, as shown in the most recent release of the TOP500 list.
-This demonstrate an increase in InfiniBand usage during 2016.
-The most recent TOP500 ranking ready to rate Mellanox's market leadership in high-performance interconnect.
+Mellanox's InfiniBand also connected the world's number one supercomputer, generating 93 Petaflops, linking 41,000 nodes and more than 10 million cores.
+InfiniBand solutions were chosen in nearly four times more end-user projects in 2016 versus Omni-Path, and five times more end-user projects versus other proprietary offerings, as shown in the most recent release of the TOP500 list.
+This demonstrates an increase in InfiniBand usage during 2016.
+The most recent TOP500 ranking reiterates Mellanox's market leadership in high-performance interconnect.
 In addition, we are happy to see six systems in the TOP500 list using Mellanox's either 40 gigabit or 100 gigabit Ethernet solutions.

 Our Ethernet results demonstrate significant year-over-year growth in both the fourth quarter and full-year 2016.
-We believe the transition through 25 gigabit, 50 gigabit and 100 gigabit Ethernet is in the early phases of multi-year growth and will provide Mellanox broad growth opportunities across multiple hyperscale, cloud, storage, machine learning customers and more.
+We believe the transition to 25 gigabit, 50 gigabit and 100 gigabit Ethernet is in the early phases of multi-year growth and will provide Mellanox broad growth opportunities across multiple hyperscale, cloud, storage, machine learning customers and more.

 In addition to engagements with Tier-1 and Tier-2 global hyperscale customers, leading worldwide server OEMs have adopted our 25 gigabit, 50 gigabit and 100 gigabit solutions as their default network interface card, broadening Mellanox's Ethernet growth opportunities in 2017 and beyond.

-Our 40 gigabit Ethernet revenues grew year-over-year in 2016, but still declined in the second half as customers began their transition towards our 25 gigabit, 50 gigabit and 100 gigabit solutions.
+Our 40 gigabit Ethernet revenues grew year-over-year in 2016, but saw declines in the second half as customers began their transition towards our 25 gigabit, 50 gigabit and 100 gigabit solutions.
 We expect adoption of 25 gigabit, 50 gigabit and 100 gigabit standard to offer much broader growth opportunities and end customer base diversification.

 Shipments of our Spectrum Ethernet switch continued to grow in the fourth quarter, with contribution near material revenue levels.
 Customer engagements remain robust as we continue to see interest in utilizing both our suite systems and silicon products.

 During the fourth quarter, we added multiple design wins for our Spectrum products.
 Spectrum is becoming a leader in customers emphasizing low latency in their network deployments.
 For instance, we are seeing traction with Spectrum in low latency use cases, such as financial services markets.
 We believe Spectrum is well-positioned for multiple deployments during 2017 across multiple market segments.

-Network processor revenues attributable to our (10:22) acquisition of EZchip in February of 2016 grew year-over-year in align with Mellanox expectations.
+Network processor revenues attributable to our (10:22) acquisition of EZchip in February of 2016 grew year-over-year, in line with Mellanox expectations.
 Full-year 2016 EZchip network processor revenues exceeded the $111 million reported by EZchip in 2015.

 2016 non-GAAP EPS accretion was in line with Mellanox targets of $0.60 to $0.70.
 Customer interest and engagements in the NPS architecture remains high.
 We anticipate further growth of network processors in 2017 with NP-4, NP-5 solutions continuing to represent the majority of the revenues.

 Our LinkX product achieved significant year-over-year growth in 2016, across both InfiniBand and Ethernet.
 Second-half contribution from 100 gigabit Ethernet transceivers exceeded total of 2015 LinkX Ethernet revenues as customers recognized Mellanox's ability to deliver high performance and reliable transceivers and cables.
 A key differentiator for Mellanox LinkX products was our ability to meet increasing customer demand requirements throughout 2016.
-We expand our manufacturing [Technical Difficulty] (11:51) capacity with robotic-based production lines that increased consistency, quality and reliability of our LinkX solutions in 2016.
+We expand our manufacturing (11:51) capacity with robotic-based production lines that increased consistency, quality and reliability of our LinkX solutions in 2016.
 We see LinkX revenues well-positioned for growth in meaningful revenue contribution in 2017 and beyond.

 Now, before I turn the call over to Jacob for a review of our fourth quarter and full-year 2016 financial results and discuss our expectations for the first quarter 2017, I wanted to provide investors with some color regarding our current outlook.